benchopt/benchopt/doc/how.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes one wants to test the solvers for variants of the same dataset.
-For example, one may want to change the dataset size, the noise level etc.
+For example, one may want to change the dataset size, the noise level, etc.
 To be able to specify parameters to get a dataset you can use a class
 attribute called `parameters`.
 This parameter must be a dictionary
 whose keys can be passed to the `__init__` of the class.
-The benchopt
+Then benchopt
 will automatically allow you to test all combinations of parameters.

 .. literalinclude:: ../benchopt/tests/test_benchmarks/dummy_benchmark/datasets/simulated.py